Structuring and crafting an enterprise-wide, responsive design system for scalability and consistency across devices and products

 Problems we faced because of this

-For the first version of the tablet app, developers were handed Figma screenshots and told to recreate them (which is like building an Ikea table from just the picture instead of the instruction manual).
+For the first version of the tablet app, developers were handed Figma screenshots and told to recreate them exactly, with minimal instruction to dictate behavior, scrolling and responsiveness.

 An example of how parts of the tablet app behaved when translated to a longer language.